 Failure to return borrowed materials by the due date or the renewed due date will result in the suspension of your interlibrary loan privileges until the items are returned.
-If you repeatedly return items late, your privledge to take interlibrary loan materials outside the library might be suspended.
+If you repeatedly return items late, your privilege to take interlibrary loan materials outside the library may be suspended.

-If you ever do damage an interlibrary loan item, report it to you library's Interlibrary Loan office immediately.
-Do NOT attempt to make repairs yourself; commonly used tape, glue, and other household supplies are not what libraries use to repair materials.
+If you damage an interlibrary loan item, report it to your library's Interlibrary Loan office immediately.
+Please do NOT attempt to make repairs yourself; commonly used tape, glue, and other household supplies are not appropriate repair materials for library materials.